yaennu/Dash-Cv/README.md

     * Add all the necessary environment variables from the .env file to the Azure Web App (Environment variables > New application setting).
     * Replace ${{ env.REPO }}:${{ github.sha }} with ${{ env.REPO }}:latest in the GitHub Actions workflow file.

+# IP-Address
+* To get the IP address of my local machine: Test-NetConnection -ComputerName yscv.database.windows.net -Port 1433
+* Add SourceAddress to firewall rule on Azure.

 # TODO
 * Dropdown for technical and social skills
 *